 See a show at the oldest and largest theatre in San Antonio.

 Another one of our favorites.
 The Pearl is a great place to walk, sit in the park, and take pictures.
-I would take my daughters to story time at The Twig Bookshop at the pearl every week.
-This is also a great places to grab some delicious food and explore the farmers market.
+I would take my daughters to storytime at The Twig Bookshop at the pearl every week.
+This is also a great place to grab some delicious food and explore the farmer’s market.

 44. Grab some BBQ at the Smoke Shack